 April 2, 2016 by Soo Ee

 I made a mental calculation of all the females I passed on the trail and turned my head on a few occasions to take a peek at their bibs to see if they were in the same category as me.
-Towards the end, at the last one kilometre mark, when I didn’t see any other ladies in my line of view, I started to pick up speed.
-A motorcyclist rode up to me and announced on his radio “Women veteran #4 ”
+Towards the end, when I didn’t see any other ladies in my line of view, I started to pick up speed.
+I had a feeling I was going to be on the podium.
+I was right when a motorcyclist rode up to me and announced on his radio “Women veteran #4 ”